 Like garlic and onions, ginger and turmeric are known to have chemicals with anti-inflammatory properties.
 Sprinkle these spices on foods and beverages for limited health benefits.
 Alternately, seniors living with arthritis can get a healthy dose of these spices by taking supplements.

-Assisting Hands Home Care elder care services are comprehensive and include nonmedical support with personal hygiene tasks, transportation, meal preparation, grocery shopping, medication reminders, light housekeeping, and companionship.
-Our companion care is invaluable to seniors, easing their social isolation and loneliness.
+Our elder care services at Assisting Hands Home Care are extensive, encompassing non-medical support like personal hygiene assistance, transportation, meal preparation, grocery shopping, medication reminders, light housekeeping, and companionship.
+This companionship service is particularly significant for seniors, as it alleviates feelings of social isolation and loneliness.

 Senior care from Assisting Hands Home Care is a priceless investment in the well-being of older adults.
 When you are ready to start elder care, choose our home care agency.
 We serve Downers Grove, Hinsdale, Burr Ridge, Lyons, Indian Head Park, McCook, Hodgkins, Countryside, Willow Springs, Palisades, La Grange Highlands, Clarendon Hills, Brookfield, Western Springs, Darien, La Grange, Oak Brook, Willowbrook, Illinois, and its surrounding communities with dedication.
 Call us at (630) 407-1932 to schedule an in-home consult today.